MANHATTAN, NYC, SOCIAL SKILLS THERAPY

 - and remote to any location!

-Social skills are complex: they include using age-appropriate social language in a variety of contexts as well as interpreting non-verbal cues (such as facial expressions, tone of speech and body language).
-Interacting with peers necessitates an understanding of how to initiate, maintain, and end conversations and how to play appropriately.
+Social skills are complex: they include using age-appropriate social language in a variety of contexts and social situations as well as interpreting non-verbal cues (such as facial expressions, tone of speech and body language).
+Social interaction with peers necessitates an understanding of how to initiate, maintain, and end conversations and how to play appropriately.

 CHECK US OUT